gokseloz/Bookmark-Landing-Page/README.md

   - interactive elements must be `focusable` and have `focus styling`
     - applied: buttons, menu elements
   - interactive elements must be `activated by using a keyboard`
-    - applied: features section on tabs, faq section on questions
+    - applied: `press enter` after focusing on tabs in features section and on questions in faq sections
 - `SVG` usage and its advantage
 - Common class names and `typography`
 - How and when to use `max-width,min-width,width, max-height,min-height,height`